The following post is from Lauren Rothlisberger of Get Me Geeky: 5 Mac Tricks to Make Your Life Easier

 Home Sharing is a feature Apple added to iTunes years ago.
-Basically it allows you to listen to another person’s iTunes library over the same WIFI network.
+Basically, it allows you to listen to another person’s iTunes library over the same WIFI network.
 But the real hidden secret is you can also use Home Sharing with your iPhone/iPad.
 Let me give you an example: My iPhone does not hold all my music.
 So only a portion of my library is loaded on there.
-When I am bouncing around the house doing chores, etc I always have my phone with me and like to listen to music.
+When I am bouncing around the house doing chores, I always have my phone with me and listen to music.
 Say I decided I am really in the mood to listen to Mumford and Sons’ latest album, but only a few of the songs are loaded on my phone.
-No problem, with Home Sharing my iPhone can access my entire music library.
+No problem.
+With Home, Sharing my iPhone can access my entire music library.
 It can also access my husband’s entire library.

-To set this up you need to turn on Home Sharing from your laptop/destop under iTunes> File > Home Sharing.
-Then on your device go to Music, press “More” in the lower right-hand corner then look for “Shared” in the list.
+To set this up you need to turn on Home Sharing from your laptop/desktop under iTunes> File > Home Sharing.
+Then on your device, go to Music, press “More” in the lower right-hand corner, then look for “Shared” in the list.
 Press “Shared” and choose your library.
-Note: Sometimes shared does not want to show up, try turning your Home Sharing off and on again on your computer.
+Note: Sometimes, sharing does not want to show up.
+Try turning your Home Sharing off and on again on your computer.

 5. Keychain Access

-You know that window that pops up asking you if you want to remember a password to a certain website?
-Well Keychain Access is the application that actually stores all of those passwords.
-So that is pretty cool and all, but Keychain Access has another clever trick.
-It allows you to write password protected post-it notes.
+Do you know that window that pops up asking you if you want to remember a password to a certain website?
+Well, Keychain Access is the application that actually stores all of those passwords.
+So that is pretty cool, and all, but Keychain Access has another clever trick.
+It allows you to write password-protected post-it notes.
 This is a great place to store other user names and passwords.
-There is only one password to access all these notes, so it is much easier on password management.
+There is only one password to access all these notes, so it is much easier to password management.

-To set this up go to Applications > Utilities > Keychain Access.
+To set this up, go to Applications > Utilities > Keychain Access.
 Once it is open go to “Secure Notes” in the left-hand column.
-Then press on the + sign on the bottom of the window.
-This will allow you to add a password protected note.
+Then press on the + sign at the bottom of the window.
+This will allow you to add a password-protected note.

-Now I have shared a few of my favorite tricks, what is one of yours?
+Now I have shared a few of my favorite Mac tricks.
+What is one of yours?